international employment law firm alliance L&E Global

 Key regulatory bodies and other institutions in Australian employment law include the following:

-The Fair Work Ombudsman (“FWO”) The FWO is an independent statutory agency, which is responsible for investigating suspected breaches of workplace rights; enforcing workplace laws before the courts; and providing an educative service to employees and employers concerning their rights and obligations in the workplace.
+The FWO is an independent statutory agency, which is responsible for investigating suspected breaches of workplace rights; enforcing workplace laws before the courts; and providing an educative service to employees and employers concerning their rights and obligations in the workplace.

-The Australian Human Rights Commission (“AHRC”) The AHRC is an independent statutory organisation that has a variety of responsibilities concerning the operation of federal discrimination laws, including the resolution (by investigation and conciliation) of complaints of breaches of human rights and discrimination under federal laws.
+The AHRC is an independent statutory organisation that has a variety of responsibilities concerning the operation of federal discrimination laws, including the resolution (by investigation and conciliation) of complaints in relation to breaches of human rights and discrimination under federal laws.

-State and Territory Agencies State and Territory agencies that hear matters relating to employment include, for example, the Civil and Administrative Tribunals in both New South Wales and Victoria.
-In New South Wales, complaints relating to breaches of anti-discrimination legislation are referred to the NSW Civil and Administrative Tribunal (“NCAT”) by the President of the Anti-Discrimination Board (“ADB”).
-The equivalent body in Victoria is the Victorian Civil and Administrative Tribunal (“VCAT”), which as well as hearing civil and administrative matters also deals with matters relating to equal opportunity, racial and religious vilification and disability discrimination in its Human Rights Division.
+State and Territory agencies that hear matters relating to employment include, for example, the Civil and Administrative Tribunals in both New South Wales and Victoria.
+In New South Wales, complaints relating to breaches of anti-discrimination legislation are referred to the NSW Civil and Administrative Tribunal by the President of Anti-Discrimination NSW.
+The equivalent body in Victoria is the Victorian Civil and Administrative Tribunal, which as well as hearing civil and administrative matters also deals with matters relating to equal opportunity, racial and religious vilification and disability discrimination in its Human Rights Division.

-Equivalent bodies in other states and territories include:
+Equivalent bodies in other States and Territories include:

-• the Australian Capital Territory Civil and Administrative Tribunal (“ACAT”)
+• the Australian Capital Territory Civil and Administrative Tribunal

-• the Queensland Civil and Administrative Tribunal (“QCAT”)
+• the Queensland Civil and Administrative Tribunal

-• the South Australian Civil and Administrative Tribunal (“SACAT”)
+• the South Australian Civil and Administrative Tribunal

-• the State Administrative Tribunal of Western Australia (“SAT”)
+• the State Administrative Tribunal of Western Australia

-Trade Unions and Employer Associations Historically, there have been a large number of trade unions in Australia.
+Historically, there have been a large number of trade unions in Australia.
 However, the number of unions has decreased over time.
 Between 1986 and 1996, the number of unions in Australia decreased by 194, with amalgamations being the main reason for the decline.
 Specifically, a policy of strategic unionism was adopted which saw the amalgamation of a large number of smaller unions into 20 “super unions”.
 Since 1992, trade union membership has declined.
-Between 1992 and 2011, union membership declined from 43% to 18% for male employees and 35% to 18% for female employees.
+Between 1992 and 2022, the proportion of employees who were trade union members has fallen from 41.1% to 12.5% (from 45.5% to 11.4% for men and 35.9% to 13.6% for women).

 Employer associations primarily act as lobbyists and provide members with advisory services.
 The major employer associations in Australia are the Australian Industry Group and the Australian Chamber of Commerce and Industry.